The types of odour problems that we are able to deal with are restricted to the following:

 Unfortunately smell is not something which can be measured.
 Judgement of whether or not a smell constitutes a statutory nuisance can take time especially if the occurrence of the smell is unpredictable and only apparent for short periods of time.
 Completing a nuisance diary (download below) will assist us in determining whether a statutory nuisance exists.

-You can make a formal complaint by completing our Report It Online
+Report an odour problem you can make a formal complaint by completing our form.